j0k3r/EnhanceFoursquareSU/README.md

-# Enhance Foursquare SU
+# SU Power Tools

-**EnhanceFoursquareSU** is a very lightweight Chrome extension that makes some improvement to the Foursquare SU interface.
+**Su Power Tools** is a very lightweight Chrome extension that makes some improvement to the Foursquare SU Tools.

 ## Enhancement